Updated: Jan 8

 Change your clothes and take a shower or wash up after spending a day out in highly populated places.

 Practice self-control, get only what you need and choose off times for crowded areas.

-Burn sage in your house because it kills airborne invaders, both bacteria, viruses and negative spirits- look it up, there have been studies!
-Everynight I smudge the whole house, it is a spiritual experience and I believe it keeps our air clean.
+Burn sage in your house because it kills airborne invaders, both bacteria, viruses and negative spirits.

 Wear proper clothing depending on the weather.
-Being cold doesn't automatically make you sick, but why distract your body's resources having to maintain a proper body temperature?
-This can risk you being more susceptible to getting sick if a virus comes along.
+Being cold doesn't automatically make you sick, this can risk you being more susceptible to getting sick if a virus comes along.

 GO outside.
 I just read somewhere that most people feel better with an increase of 120 minutes of outside time PER WEEK.
 I aim to get that much EVERY DAY.

 MOVE.
-It's pretty common knowledge about the importance of walking a dog twice a day for optimal health, humans are also animals that need to move.
 If you feel like anything is off in your body, but are not active everyday, then fix that first before setting off the fear alarms and doctor visits.

 SPACE OUT YOUR MEALS / fast regularly.
-If you are eating too frequently your body won't even have time to assimilate the energy and nutrients from the food, no matter how healthy it is, what a waste!
-Not to mention leftover undigested particles of food inflames the body and will weaken your defence.
+If you are eating too frequently your body won't even have time to assimilate the energy and nutrients from the food, no matter how healthy it is.
+Try 10-16 hours overnight.

 Eat something FERMENTED.
 I like pickled veggies and yogurt (not together- lol), what do you like?
 A wide spectrum of bacteria is your first line of immune defence.